ShaunaGordon/hugo-lucid-dream/README.md

-# Dream Plus Theme for Hugo
+# Lucid Dream Theme for Hugo
 <!-- [![Build Status](https://travis-ci.org/UtkarshVerma/hugo-dream-plus.svg?branch=master)](https://travis-ci.org/UtkarshVerma/hugo-dream-plus)
 [![Posts View Demo](https://api.netlify.com/api/v1/badges/6ef6f16b-9f2b-4d4a-9c35-8ef5a28783df/deploy-status)](https://app.netlify.com/sites/dream-plus-posts/deploys)
 [![Cards View Demo](https://api.netlify.com/api/v1/badges/8588f660-afc1-4446-8db4-9dc5d87c4c79/deploy-status)](https://app.netlify.com/sites/dream-plus-cards/deploys) -->

+> [!IMPORTANT]
+> Hey folks!
+[Utkarsh dropped support](https://github.com/UtkarshVerma/hugo-dream-plus/issues/79) for this theme several years ago, but this is still by far my favorite theme for my blog.
+So I've taken to updating and revamping it.
+However, there's a *lot* to update and do to be able to get it back into the Hugo themes showcase, update all the decayed links, and to quit pointing to Utkarsh for support.
+It's still a work in progress, so please, pardon any inconsistencies or broken links, particularly in the documentation.

 ![Dream Plus Theme](https://github.com/UtkarshVerma/hugo-dream-plus/blob/master/images/screenshot.png)

-This theme is an upgraded version of the [Dream Plus Theme](https://github.com/UtkarshVerma/hugo-dream-plus), which was itself upgraded from the [Dream Theme](https://github.com/g1eny0ung/hugo-theme-dream) by [Yue Yang](https://github.com/g1eny0ung).
+This theme is a revamped, upgraded, and modernized version of [Utkarsh Verma's](https://github.com/UtkarshVerma) [Dream Plus Theme](https://github.com/UtkarshVerma/hugo-dream-plus), which was itself upgraded from the [Dream Theme](https://github.com/g1eny0ung/hugo-theme-dream) by [Yue Yang](https://github.com/g1eny0ung) (which Yue has since *completely* redone to the point that it's no longer recognizably what this one came from).

 Features Utkarsh's Dream Plus included: